piotrkabacinski/wasm-experiments/README.md

 ## Build and compile

-For now here's one simple project `hash`, which main goal is to use existing C++ [sha256 library](http://www.zedwood.com/article/cpp-sha256-function).
+For now here's one simple project `hash`, which main goal is to port existing C++ [sha256 library](http://www.zedwood.com/article/cpp-sha256-function).
 All it does it converts string to hashed value processed by WASM.

 ```bash
 $ make